Your Business Tagline

 Dr Sarah K. Doherty, The Ashmolean Museum.

-- After two fabulous years of sell out events 'Celebrating Scottish Folk Magic and Community Traditions' Amanda is co-creating a third event in Edinburgh, again this year with The Taibhsear Collective.
+- After three fabulous years of sell out events 'Celebrating Scottish Folk Magic and Community Traditions' Amanda is currently taking a breath before creating a fourth event in Scotland in 2023 with The Taibhsear Collective.

 You can find out more about The Taibhsear Collective and catch up with past events here